sculab/GeneMiner2/manual/EN_US/readme_detailed.md

 ### Analysis:

-**[Analysis > Filter > Filter from Scratch]**: Use references to batch filter sequencing data, obtaining reads associated with target genes.
+**[Analysis > Filter > Filter from Scratch]**: Use references to filter sequencing data, obtaining reads associated with target genes.
 The fq files of filtered results are saved in the 'filtered' folder within the output directory.
 If the filtering depth is too high or the files are too large, further filtering is recommended.
 Upon completion, the estimated depth of the filtered results will be displayed on the main interface list, and users can check the size of each gene's filtered file in the 'filtered' folder of the output directory.

 **[Analysis > Filter > Further Filter]**: Perform further filtering on data that is too large or too deep in the filtered results.
 Original data that is too large or too deep is stored in the 'large_files' folder, and data after further filtering is saved in the 'filtered' folder.